-If you have stumbled upon this article I assume you are thinking of getting into personal training as a career or side job.
-To get started as a personal trainer in the United States you need to get certified.
+If you have stumbled upon this article I assume you are debating in your head “ACE vs NASM” or “NASM vs ACE”.
+If you are thinking of getting into personal training as a career or side job in the United States (US), or any country really, you need to get certified.

 The two most common certifying organizations in my experience are the American Council on Exercise (ACE) and the National Academy of Sports Medicine (NASM).
 These are widely accepted by most gyms and fitness facilities across the country and even abroad.